hdsantos/FISHY-SPI/README.md

 - **Note**: concerning queues creation, it is unnecessary to perform it from the management site since producers can also make it when sending data.

 ![Figure 3 - RabbitMQ admin console](images/Figure3.png)

+## Framework for testing SPI
+We now need a **producer** and a **consumer**to test the complete architecture.
+The producer will be capturing raw data from the infrastructure.
+Within the FISHY architecture, this producer is one or more modules at the SIA level.
+However, since there is no prototype available to work with, we will be using a simple simulator agent that reads real log files, applies the required transformations, and submits the data to the broker after authentication.

+The actual [producer code in Python](FISHY-prod-ex.py) is a simpler version.
+It focus